- Majors & Minors

 The capstone course for business seniors that integrates much of the knowledge they gain from earlier courses.
 Uses a case method approach to solve problems facing top management.
 Emphasizes the global environment and strategic management decisions.
 Covers finance, management, marketing, technology, geography, leadership and other factors in both domestic and international cases.
 Heavy emphasis on the development of analytical skills and both written and oral communications skills.
 Prerequisites: Senior standing and completion with a C- or better of FINC-340 and MGMT-360.
 4 SH.
 Capstone.
 CC: Oral Intensive, Writing Intensive.

 MGMT-404 Global Business Ethics

 Examines the concepts and applications of ethical and moral behavior that affect business decision making and result in socially responsible policies and actions.
 Uses actual cases and issues to demonstrate the need for social responsibility as an integral part of business strategies and implementation.
-Prerequisites: Senior standing and completion of all 300-level business requirements or instructor's permission.
+Prerequisites: Senior standing.
+CC: Diversity Intensive, Ethics Intensive.
 4 SH.

 MGMT-434 Entrepreneurial Experience

 Student teams create, manage and run an organization.
 They must appoint a management team, delegate jobs, hire personnel and manage finances in order to run the business.
 Students also study several cases that demonstrate different aspects of the entrepreneurial company.
+Prerequisite: MGMT-230 and senior standing.
 4 SH.

 MGMT-437 Sustainable Entrepreneurship